Advantages and Disadvantages of Using Umbilical Cord Stem Cells

 The answer is ZERO.

-3. Bone Marrow vs Umbilical Cord Stem Cells.
-Which are safer?
+Are Bone Marrow Stem Cells Safer vs Umbilical Cord Stem Cells?

 As I mentioned earlier, Dr. Hernigou has been performing Bone Marrow Stem Cell procedures for more than 30 years.
 He recently published his experience and reported that there were no complications.
 Another large study by Dr.Centeno also echoed that Bone Marrow Stem Cells are very safe.